A sensitivity curve approach to tuning a pulsar timing array in the detection era: The polarization, inclination and phase averaged statistic

+The angle-averaged S/N , $\langle \rho\rangle_{\Omega}$, was derived in \cite{hazboun:2019sc} and was the first single source detection statistic incorporated into \hasasia and used to compare the single-source strain threshold to the Bayesian strain upper limits from \cite{agg+19}.
+For the purposes of forecasting, formalisms that predict the detection probability of single sources, like the one in Rosado et al.~2015 \cite{rosado+2015}, are preferred because they can be easily related to a false alarm probability and a total detection probability.

-The astute reader may notice that $\rho^2_{\cal H}(h_0)$ is very closely related to the $\cal B$-statistic, first developed for ground-based detectors by Prix and Krishnan \cite{prix+2009} and derived for PTAs by Taylor, Ellis and Gair \cite{taylor+2014Bstat}.
+The angle-averaged signal to noise, $\langle \rho^2(h_0)\rangle_{\Omega}$, is very closely related to the $\cal B$-statistic, first developed for ground-based detectors by Prix and Krishnan \cite{prix+2009} and derived for PTAs by Taylor, Ellis and Gair \cite{taylor+2014Bstat}.
 However, in those works all four of the $\cal A$ parameters are marginalized over to form a Bayes factor.
 As noted in those works, the $\cal A$ priors are unphysical and lead to slight errors in recovery and injection studies.
 Here we instead marginalize over the physical priors of only the angle parameters in $\bar{\cal A} \equiv \{h_0, \cos\iota, \psi, \phi_0\}$.
 This suits the objective of our work here to build sensitivity curves for single-sources in the PTA band where we would like the freedom to change $h_0$.
-While the angle-marginalized signal-to-ratio is most often used in these studies, \hasasia also has the ability to look at sensitivity curves that depend on $\cos\iota$, $\psi$ and $\phi_0$.
+While the angle-marginalized signal-to-ratio was used in previous studies, \hasasia now has the ability to look at sensitivity curves that depend on $\cos\iota$, $\psi$ and $\phi_0$.
+In order to more closely mimic a set of simulations, where sources are chosen to have specific values of $\iota$ and $\psi$ and detection probabilities are calculated and, only then, averaged, we use the angle-averaged detection probability, $\left\langle {\rm DP}_{\mathcal{F}_e}(\rho(\iota,\psi)) \right\rangle_{\Omega}$.
+We are able to calculate the integral over these angles using Python-based numerical integration functionality, retaining the calculational speed necessary for these campaign-tuning investigations.